The Best Tips To Make Buying a Home Easy

 Although a deposit DOES NOT HOLD the property from other people buying, you will still need to place a deposit in order to exchange the contracts.
 Exchanging contracts DOES stop other buyers.
 The minimum deposit you can pay is 0.25% of the purchase price. i.e. $(purchase price) x 0.25% = Deposit Amount

-Give your lender/broker & Real Estate Agent RM Legal and Conveyancing's contact details
+Give your lender or broker and Real Estate Agent RM Property Conveyancing's contact details

-Ask them to email us IF they want a copy of the contract of sale.
+Ask them to email us if they want a copy of the contract of sale.
 There is a very good chance they will need it for a valuation.
-If they do want it, ask them to email us & request it
+If they do want it, ask them to email us and request it.

 Our team will email you regularly with important information, explanation letters and of course, ask you when you would like to sign the contract.